OpenMoonRay/openmoonray-docs/docs/user-reference/how-to-guides/checkpoint-resume/resume.md

 ["result"] = 14 -- or "alpha aux"
 ```

-Without these special AOV buffers, MoonRay can not start resumable renderering and will fall back to normal
+Without these special AOV buffers, MoonRay cannot start resumable renderering and will fall back to normal
 rendering mode.
 These AOVs are *not* created by the _resumable_output_ option automatically, and will need to be defined.

 ## How to run Resume rendering